uidaholib/main-web-redesign_draft/_fellowships/strong.md

     <a href="https://forms.office.com/r/3UbunAida7 " class="btn btn-info my-2 mx-1"><span class="fas fa-edit"></span> Submit an Application</a>
 </div>

-**Applications are due Monday, March 30th** by the end of the day and a decision will be announced within two weeks of the deadline.
+**Applications are due Wednesday, April 15th** by the end of the day and a decision will be announced within two weeks of the deadline.

 ---